triton-inference-server/pytriton/docs/quick_start.md

 The `bind` method is creating a connection between Triton Inference Server and the `infer_fn` which handle the inference queries.
 The `inputs` and `outputs` describe the model inputs and outputs that are exposed in Triton.
-The config field allow to provide more parameters for model deployment.
+The config field allows more parameters for model deployment.

-The `serve` method is blocking and at this point the application will wait for incoming HTTP/gRPC request.
-From that point the model is available under name `Linear` in Triton server.
+The `serve` method is blocking and at this point the application will wait for incoming HTTP/gRPC requests.
+From that moment the model is available under the name `Linear` in the Triton server.
 The inference queries can be sent to `localhost:8000/v2/models/Linear/infer` which are passed to the `infer_fn` function.

 If you would like to use the Triton in background mode use `run`.
 More about that you can find